Kerala floods explained

 What will be the longer-term needs of the community?

-Over the next few months, it is important to help communities not only rebuild their homes but to work alongside communities to re-establish local economies.
+In the months following this emergency, it has been important to help communities not only rebuild their homes but to work alongside communities to re-establish local economies.

-Executive Director of Caritas India, Fr Paul Moonjely, continued:
+Executive Director of Caritas India, Fr Paul Moonjely, said:

 “Farmers, daily wage workers and agricultural labourers won't earn anything for the next two to three months.
 Thousands have no homes to go back to.